 In the meantime Montenegro's budget for 2001 is somewhat off track.
-Tax revenues have been disappointing in some areas but have been compensated for by an increase in revenue generated by the campaign against the grey economy initiated during Summer of 2001 and by transit taxes due to increasing traffic from the port of Bar to Kosovo.
-However expenditure discipline will be necessary for the remainder of the year if the government is to honour its undertaking to the IMF to avoid new domestic arrears or borrowings.
+Tax revenues have been disappointing in some areas but have been compensated for by an increase of transit taxes due to increasing traffic from the port of Bar to Kosovo.
+However expenditure discipline will be necessary for the remainder of the year if the government is to honour its undertaking to the IMF to avoid the new domestic arrears or borrowings.